Dave-team/Knowledge-base/Management.md

     - Periodically evaluate if objectives are being met.
     - Implement corrective action
 - OKRs
-    - Objectives are concise and high level
+    - Objectives are concise and high level - it's like an exciting statement
     - Key results are easily measurable and lead to achievement of the objective.
 'How would we know if we met our objective'?
 Ideally it's a KPI measurement.
-Otherwise it could be a project completed or for example a survey result
+Otherwise it could be a project completed or for example a survey result.
+Users are happy vs we measured their satisfaction rate and we reached an average CSAT of 80% and higher.
+Also make sure that the key results specifically drive business value and avoid that the key results are too tightly related to activities.
+E.g. don’t say implement Looker but say a BI tool has been implemented
     - OKRs should be difficult to obtain

 ## Other
 - Only delegate what you really understand
 - Use 360 degrees feedback
 - Make others feel really valued.
 Fo up to their desk and ask for help.
 Check in on progress.
 Once a project is finished, thank them sincerely and make them feel good
+- Be aware of the organizational architecture:
+  - Strategy: The core approach the organization will use to accomplish its goals
+  - Structure: How people are situated in units and how their work is coordinated
+  - Systems: The processes used to add value
+  - Skills: The capabilities of the various groups of people in the organization
+  - Culture: The values, norms, and assumptions that shape behavior
+- You need to be willing to make unpopular decisions
+- Create a culture where feedback is encouraged - e.g. make it an essential part of the daily standup
+- Have an opinion about things and have conviction to follow through unless a better counter example has been provided
+- Develop your team
+- Always consider continguency when someone in the team is away
+- Always be highly aware of what's happening in your sprint as well as with tickets in other team's sprints
+- Lead communication and steer it into the direction you need it to go to.
+Don’t be afraid of cutting people short

 ## 12 questions employees ask themselves
 - Do I know what is expected of me at work?